Milka Duno: 2010

 On March 4, 2010, it was announced that Duno would return to the IRL IndyCar Series driving for Dale Coyne Racing full–time for the 2010 season.

 Duno failed to qualify for the 2010 Indianapolis 500.
-Duno competed in 16 of 17 races on the 2010 schedule and the "DNQ" at Indianapolis was the first and only race that she did not qualify for in her 43 race IndyCar Series career.
+Duno competed in sixteen of seventeen races on the 2010 schedule and the "DNQ" at Indianapolis was the first and only race that she did not qualify for in her 43 race IndyCar Series career.

 On Saturday, August 28, 2010, for the first time in history, Duno (along with Danica Patrick, Simona de Silvestro, Ana Beatriz and Sarah Fisher) qualified and ran in an IndyCar Series race that included five women.
-Duno qualified 26th and finished in 19th place.
+Duno qualified 26th and finished in nineteenth place.

 ARCA Racing Series

 2010

-Duno made her stock car debut in the ARCA Racing Series' season-opening event at Daytona International Speedway driving the #90 Stringer Motorsports Toyota.
-She started in 41st place and had picked up 10 positions before being swept up in a 14-car accident on lap 6, ending her day.
+Duno made her stock car debut in the ARCA Racing Series' season-opening event at Daytona International Speedway driving the No. 90 Stringer Motorsports Toyota.
+She started in 41st place and had picked up ten positions before being swept up in a fourteen-car accident on lap six, ending her day.